nemo0622/pokeemerald-expansion/README.md

     - Some NPC sprites by kesterhenrickpixels on DeviantArt
     - Player sprites by me!
 - Overworld Pokémon Sprites:
-    - Gen 1 and 2 overworld sprites by Anima_nel on itch.io!
+    - Many Gen 1 and 2 overworld sprites by Anima_nel on itch.io
-    - Megaman-Omega on DeviantArt: Onix, Steelix, Lugia, Ho-oh, Lotad, Lombre, Ludicolo, Taillow, Swellow, Surskit, Masquerain, Shroomish, Breloom, Whismur, Loudred, Exploud, Makuhita, Hariyama, Sableye, Mawile, Aron, Lairon, Aggron, Volbeat, Illumise, Torkoal, Cacnea, Cacturne, Swablu, Altaria, Lileep, Cradily, Anorith, Armaldo, Feebas, Milotic, Shuppet, Banette, Duskull, Dusclops, Chimecho, Absol, Relicanth, Bagon, Salamence, Kyogre, Groudon, Rayquaza, Tangrowth, Electivire, Magmortar, Gliscor, Mamoswine, Gallade, Froslass, Eevee, Vaporeon, Jolteon, Flareon, Espeon, Umbreon, Leafeon, Glaceon, Sylveon
     - Eeveeee: Spoink, Kleavor
     - SageDeoxys: Wyrdeer
     - .kedoshim: Ursaluna